LionsPhil/typescript-service-container-template/README.md

 If you think the template could set better precendents, the most convincing argument is a pull request with a good commit message.
 A few starters:

- - Jasmine specifications are currently plain-JavaScript, rather than being run through the TypeScript compiler.
+ - TypeDoc is in the `dev-dependencies`, but isn't currently being used because 1) building docs inside the container isn't very useful 2) it was being obstinate.
+ - No coverage for the unit tests yet.
+Perhaps hook up Istanbul, but like the docs wants to put output outside the container.
  - It doesn't do anything with Grunt or Gulp, and maybe should.
 The build rules are straight in the Dockerfile.
- - TypeDoc is in the `dev-dependencies`, but isn't currently being used because 1) building docs inside the container isn't very useful 2) it was being obstinate.
  - Get the modularized source code under a library subdirectory, rather than flopping around in the root directory.
 TypeScript's new module resolution logic does not make this as simple as `./lib/hello`.